Fundamentals of Bioinformatics 2

 Textbook Information

-The professor will provide teaching materials on the course's Studium page in the form of:
+The teacher will provide teaching materials on the course's Studium page in the form of:

-- R and Python scripts containing the code from exercises carried out in class
+R and Python scripts containing the code of the exercises carried out in class.

-This material represents the main support for the course; however, the following supplementary books are suggested:
+This material is the main support for studying the subject; the following texts are recommended for further study:

 Learning Assessment